 Mental health and self-confidence

 Difficult experiences can leave you feeling low, vulnerable and lacking confidence.
-I work with people who have low self-confidence and may be feeling depressed, anxious or insecure.
+I work with people who may be feeling depressed, anxious or insecure.

 Through exploring how you see yourself, and the roots of this negative self-perception, I can support you to find greater understanding and compassion for yourself.
 This can build your confidence, allowing you to see yourself in a different way.

-Mental health problems often stem from attachment difficulties in early relationships, or traumatic life events including near-death experiences, physical, emotional or sexual abuse, neglect or abandonment.
+Mental health problems often stem from difficulties in early relationships with caregivers, or challenging life events.
 These painful experiences can change the way you see yourself and others, leaving a lasting impact on your mental health.
 Therapy can help you understand the origins of your difficulties and open up to new possibilities and different perceptions.

 I have experience supporting people with a range of mental health conditions, including depression, anxiety, PTSD, bipolar disorder, psychosis and personality disorders.